 For answers to your questions, call:

-Criteria for Identifying a Potentially Hazardous Dog
+Criteria for Identifying a Potentially Dangerous Dog

 According to Virginia Code § 3.2-6540, if a law enforcement or animal control officer believes a dog might be dangerous, they can apply for a court summons for the dog’s owner.